 NPEN advances the field of parenting education by catalyzing ideas and projects.
 This may be done in collaboration with other organizations, agencies, and companies.

-NPEN utilizes a part-time administrative consultant to assist with organizational tasks, a part-time bookkeeper to assist with membership payment processing, and a part-time webmaster to host and manage web content.
+NPEN utilizes a part-time executive coordinator to assist with organizational tasks, a part-time bookkeeper to assist with membership payment processing, and a part-time webmaster to host and manage web content.